sardaukar888/package-manager/ReadMe.md

 .NET Core 3.1 is required to run the application.
 You can download it [here](https://dotnet.microsoft.com/download/dotnet-core/current/runtime).

 ## Change Log

+v0.4.1, *"Software testers succeed where others fail."*, 2020-10-22

+* Added: "Select All from " sub menu to package context menu to select all packages in the same location or higher as the current selected package.
+It's more difficult to explain than to use.
+* Improved: Various performance optimizations.
+  * The thumbnail will no longer be read if you set the thumbnail scale factor to 0.
+  * Package analysis has been optimized.
+* Improved: Various little user interface tweaks.
+  * The package details panel displays the number of airports in a scenery package.
+The airport list is ordered by ICAO code.
+  * You can install package archives in directories by dropping the directory on the package list or the installer dialog.
+* Bug Fix: Failed to detect all airports in packages.
+"Official/fs-base" contains more than 10,000 airports.
+* Bug Fix: Packages without a layout.json file caused a crash to desktop.

 v0.4.0, *"The design is perfect, the only flaw is that we have to rely on you to fly it."*, 2020-10-19